Extra pearls in graph theory

 \section{Remarks}

-The method of generating functions was introduced and widely used by Leonard Euler; the term {}\emph{generating function} was coined later by Pierre Laplace.
-For more on the subject, we recommend a classic book of Frank Harary and Edgar Palmer \cite{harary-palmer}.
+The method of generating functions was introduced and widely used by Leonard Euler; the term \textit{generating function} was coined later by Pierre Laplace.
+For more on the subject, we recommend the classic book by Frank Harary and Edgar Palmer \cite{harary-palmer}.